Igor-Lacko/IPK-proj2/README.md

 | malformed [CONTENT]    | Both servers | Sends just [CONTENT], terminated by '\r\n'.
 Basically equivalent to `msgend`, though used for different scenarios. |
 | nonconfirmnext         | UDPServer.py | The server will not send a CONFIRM to the next received message.                                                   |

-*Note: The UDP server also supports the `-delay [ms]` and  `-errbye-delay [ms]` command-line arguments which respectively set the delay before sending a CONFIRM to a received message and set the delay before sending one ERR/BYE retransmission*
+*Note: The UDP server also supports the `-delay [ms]` and  `-errbye-delay [ms]` command-line arguments which respectively set the delay before sending a CONFIRM to a received message and set the delay before sending one ERR/BYE retransmission*<br>

 ### TCP testing
 Startup for all tests in this section was done by running `python3 Server/TCP/TCPServer.py` and `./ipk25chat-client -t tcp -s localhost -p 4567` with either a input file piped into the client or a series of commands typed in (one of these is described in each case), and a series of commands typed into the server.
+### Functionality testing
 ### Test case 1: Exchanging messages with the server, then switching channel, renaming and exchanging some more
 **Description**: This test case covers all the basic client functionality.
 The client first authenticates, then exchanges some messages, then joins a channel, renames, exchanges some more messages and disconnects.
 I have decided not to include the elementary individual cases (e.g. auth, sending a message...) because they are covered by this one.<br>
 **Client commands**: